 Statesboro-based Imaginative Journeys, creator of entertaining and educational children's programs, presented its "Could YOU Be A World War II Kid?" at the Newnan Carnegie Library, in Newnan, Ga., recently, for an enthusiastic group of nearly thirty local kids, ages 8-12.

 The Averitt Center for the Arts is getting ready for its 4th of July weekend celebration.
 Known as Statesboro's "heart of art, "the Averitt Center activities focus on All-American family traditions like the circus and modern art exhibitions.

 If it wasn't for Up with People, Katie Walker might not even be around.
 Over the next six months, she will tour a portion of the world as part of the same musical stage show that brought her parents together.

 The Georgia House of Representatives read and adopted House Resolution 952, HR 953, and HR 1083 on April 12, honoring the accomplishments of three Bulloch County School's faculty members: Dr. Ken LeCain, Ashlee Mitchell and Bobbi Lynn Moreno.
 The Resolutions were initiated by Representative Jan Tankersley (R-158).

 The Statesboro-Bulloch Country Friends of the Library recently elected two new members to their Board of Directors, Barbara Brown and Sheryl Abraham Littles.

-Statesboro Herald photographer Scott Bryant won 10 awards, including four first places, in the 2010 Georgia Press Association Better Newspaper Contest.
+Statesboro Herald photographer Scott Bryant won nine awards, including three first places, in the 2011 Georgia Press Association Better Newspaper Contest.

 Man of the Decade